kshen3778/seqenv/README.md

  Given a set of DNA sequences, `seqenv` first retrieves highly similar sequences from public repositories (e.g. NCBI GenBank) using BLAST or similar algorithm.
 Subsequently, from each of these homologous records, text fields carrying environmental context information such as the reference title and the **isolation source** field found in the metadata are extracted.
 Once the relevant pieces of text from each matching sequence have been gathered, they are processed by a text mining module capable of identifying any EnvO terms they contain (e.g. the word "glacier", or "pelagic", "forest", etc.).
 The identified EnvO terms along with their frequencies of occurrence are then subjected to multivariate statistics, producing matrices relating your samples to their putative sources as well as other useful outputs.

 ### Pipeline overview
+The publication contains more information of course, but here is a schematic overview of what happens inside `seqenv`:

 [![seqenv](documentation/frequencies.png)](documentation/frequencies.png)

 ### Tutorial